ARM-DOE/sts/README.md

   1. POST "bin" to target HTTP server, optionally compressing the payload
   1. Log successfully sent files and pass these to the **Validator**

 1. _Source_ **Validator**: Builds a batch of files to validate based on configurable time interval and makes a request to the target host to confirm files sent have been validated and finalized.
 Files that fail validation are sent back to the **Sender**.
-Files that pass validation are communicated to the **Watcher** (removes from queue) and **Sorter** (removes from list and does any cleanup action configured for its group).
+Files that pass validation are communicated to the **Watcher** (removes from queue and does any cleanup action configured for its group).
    After a configurable number of poll attempts do not yield success, files are passed back to the **Sender**.

 1. _Target_ **HTTP Server**: Receives POSTed "bin" from source host and writes data and companion metadata file to configured stage area.
 Each file is given a ".part" extension to indicate the file is not yet complete.
 Once the last part is written (mutex locks are used to avoid conflict by multiple threads) the file is renamed to remove the previously added ".part" extension.

 1. _Target_ **Watcher**: Scans stage area for completed files and sends them to the **Finalizer**.

 1. _Target_ **Finalizer**: Makes sure each input file matches the MD5 hash as stored in the "companion" file.
 Also makes sure that a file is only finalized following its predecessor (if one specified in the companion file).

 ![Flowchart2](assets/flow.png?raw=true)